Thailand's booming autos exports help plug gaping tourism hole

 Vietnam’s reduction of red tape around vehicle imports, meanwhile, has also facilitated trade flows.

-Yukontorn Wisadkosin, Ford ASEAN president (F.N), said the company was benefiting from demand from Australians, who are looking to travel domestically amid coronavirus restrictions.
+Yukontorn Wisadkosin, Ford ASEAN president, said the company was benefiting from demand from Australians, who are looking to travel domestically amid coronavirus restrictions.

 “The Ford Ranger and Ford Everest continue to enjoy strong momentum in Australia thanks to being vehicles of choice for Aussies across the nation, as they look to their own backyard for adventure,” she added.